sync hero

 Another primary user is women who aren’t heterosexual, since they reported feeling alienated by apps assuming that all women are heterosexual.

-Planning and Wireframes
+Planning and wireframes

 I created a list of features that the app should have based on the information I gathered.
 The point is to allow people to have everything they need but feel included and comfortable in their experience.